Instant Testing lets you quickly test each new version directly after conversion. For mobile devices, just scan the barcode to open the web page.

 Special QR code reader apps allow you to scan the barcode with a mobile device to have the web page open automatically in a web browser on a smartphone or tablet.
 You can also use the barcode to open the web page in another laptop, if it has a camera.
 Read more in the QR code tutorial.

-If you later need the QR code for a particular web page in the developer’s environment, just go to the History List and click on the new QR icon to open the QR code window again.
+To display the QR code for a particular web page in the developer’s environment, just go to the History List and click on the QR icon to open the QR code window.

 If you are viewing a converted web page from another device, you only need to scan the barcode the first time you open the page.
-After that, you can simply refresh the browser window to reload the most recent version from the development environment.
+If the web page is already open in your mobile device, just press the Reload button.
+It is usually a circular arrow (it looks like a “rotate clockwise” symbol) and it is often located near the website address field.

 When you have finished testing a spreadsheet, you can of course keep using it from the development environment if all users are on the same network as the developer, and the development system is permanently online.